flyingmachine/brave-clojure-web/content/concurrency.md

 thread as an actual, physical piece of thread that's been threaded through a sequence of instructions.
 In my mind, the instructions are marshmallows, because marshmallows are delicious.
-The processor executes these instructions one-at-a-time.
+The processor executes these instructions in order.
 I envision this as an alligator consuming the instructions, because alligators love marshmallows (true fact!).
+So executing a program looks like a bunch of marshmallows strung out on a line with a pacifist alligator traveling down the line and eating them one by one.

 Here's a single-core processor executing a single-threaded program:

+TODO: add image here

+A thread can "spawn" a new thread.
+In a single-processor system, the processor switches back and forth between the threads.
+Here's where we things start to get tricky.
+While the processor will execute the instructions on each thread in order, it makes no guarantees about how it will switch back and forth between threads.
+Here's an illustration of two threads along with a timeline of how their instructions were
+executed:

 TODO: add image here